INS Vikramaditya: Service history

 The flotilla sailed in the Mediterranean Sea, passed through the Suez Canal and entered the Arabian Sea near the Gulf of Aden on 1 January 2014.
 She was received nearly 1200 nmi away from Indian shores by a large flotilla of the Western fleet.
 It was composed of the aircraft carrier INS Viraat, two Delhi-class destroyers, three Talwar-class frigates, the frigate INS Godavari, and a couple of offshore patrol vessels, including INS Subhadra.
 The event was significant as the Indian Navy operated two aircraft carriers simultaneously for the first time in 20 years.
 After conducting basic sea exercises with the fleet, Vikramaditya reached Karwar on 7 January 2014.

 Navy pilots of INAS 303 "Black Panthers" operating the MiG-29K practised carrier operations at the shore-based test facility (SBTF) in INS Hansa, Dabolim, Vasco-da-Gama.
 The first aircraft piloted by an Indian Navy pilot landed on the carrier on 8 February 2014.
 Since then, the pilots and air controllers have been certified to operate the MiG-29K fighters from the carrier deck, including night landings.
 The carrier's air wing will consist of 16 MiG-29Ks, including four KUB trainers, six airborne early warning and control (AEW&C) Kamov Ka-31 and Kamov Ka-28 anti-submarine warfare (ASW) helicopters.

 In May 2014, the carrier was declared operationally deployed along with its embarked air group comprising MiG-29Ks and had taken part in a war game conducted by the Western Naval Command.
 On 14 June 2014, the Prime Minister of India dedicated the carrier to the country.

-On 8 December 2015, Indian Defence-Ministry sources stated that the INS Vikramaditya would receive its first major overhaul in September 2016 as part of the "Make in India" initiative.
-The state-owned Cochin Shipyards and the Pipavav shipyards will overhaul the carrier once she is in dry dock.

 On 21–22 January 2016, Vikramaditya, accompanied by INS Mysore, made her first overseas port visit when the ship visited Colombo in Sri Lanka, making the first visit of an Indian warship to the city in 30 years, and the first by an aircraft carrier in more than 40 years.

 On 15–18 February 2016, Vikramaditya accompanied by two ships, INS Mysore and INS Deepak, made a goodwill visit to Male, Maldives.

-In September 2016, Vikramaditya was dry-docked in Kochi for a month-long refit by Cochin Shipyards; the refit was completed in November, a month ahead of schedule.